JunChen22/e-commerce/README.md

  $ mvn mybatis-generator:generate -Dmybatis.generator.overwrite=true // generate DAO, mapper and java clasees
  $ docker-compose down

+need to put your own paypal id and secret from Paypal developer API credential at https://developer.paypal.com/home/ in ECom-app's application.yml or .env file.
+The program won't run without it.
+And remove it when sharing program.
+And create a paypal sandbox account so transaction is not real.

   Start whole landscape
  $ mvn package
  $ docker-compose build